MathewChanda/DiscoverNews/README.md

 #### What did I learn from building DiscoverNews
 Although I had a bit experience using React, I was not familar with any concepts relating to UI/UX design.
 Through further research on Google, I stumbled upon Material-UI design docs and Adobe XD.
 Quickly, I designed the front-end of DiscoverNews in Adobe XD and learned how to place React Components in the correct place to build a better user-experience!
 Finally, I learned how to budget time and energy for DiscoverNews while working a full-time Software Engineering job by planning deadlines to complete key features of DiscoverNews.

+### Future Features of DiscoverNews
+I would like to apply many exciting features to improve finding new articles around the world :
+    * Firebase for user authentication with Google Sign-in
+    * Bookmarking favorite articles
+    * User History of viewing different articles

 </p>